mrachuta/dockerfiles/README.md

 Image with python to be used during web development.
 Container is running as non-root user.
 * Python 3.9
 * gcc and libpq-dev (to be used when any compilation is required)

+## redhat8-ansible
+Image equpied with Ansible.
+To bo used during testing of Ansible resources.
+* Python 3.9
+* ansible-core 2.12

+## ubuntu-ansible
+Image equpied with Ansible.
+To bo used during testing of Ansible resources.
+* Python 3.11
+* ansible-core 2.12